 There is a change in the way apprenticeships are being funded and delivered.

 The previous Health and Social Care Apprenticeship Frameworks Levels 2 and 3 have already been replaced by the new apprenticeship standards.
-Next to change over is the Level 5 Leadership and Management Apprenticeship Framework.
+Next to change over is the Level 5 Leadership and Management Apprenticeship Standard.

 From 31st December 2019, the Framework will no longer be available, and this will, therefore, impact on anybody who wishes to obtain the Level 5 Diploma (Registered Manager qualification) as part of a government-funded apprenticeship.

 - The fee the employer is expected to contribute

 - The expected duration of the programme

 - What the content of the apprenticeship is